-LBNL and UCB have in place a system to grant UCB Credentials (Cal 1 ID Cards and CalNet Usernames & Passwords) to LBNL Post docs, and Employees who need to utilize UCB resources.
-UCB classifies LBNL Post docs, and Employees as "Contingent Workers", and your CalNet ID is good for one year and must be renewed annually.
+LBNL and UCB have in place a system to grant UCB Credentials (Cal 1 ID Cards and CalNet Usernames & Passwords) to LBNL Employees who need to utilize UCB resources.
+UCB classifies LBNL Employees as "Contingent Workers", and your CalNet ID is good for one year and must be renewed annually.
 UCB DOES NOT send out expiration notices to contingent workers so it is up to you remember to renew your account every year.

 Note: that this project is unrelated to library access.
 If you had a CalNet ID through the university and transferred to LBNL you will still have all the services you had previously including library access.

-LBNL Postdocs and other employees may apply for status as UCB affiliates (by filling out the paperwork mentioned below)
+LBNL employees may apply for status as UCB affiliates (by filling out the paperwork mentioned below)

 Great, where do I sign up?